wolfspelz/futr/data/universes/Orion's Arm/Readme.md

-10.000 years in the future
+A setting 10.000 years in the future.
+A massive shared universe, heavily AI oriented and physically as [realistic as possible](https://orionsarm.com/page/514).
+Major claim: the singularity is just the beginning.